How to transfer a grant

 How to ask for a transfer

-You should contact the grants adviser looking after your grant.
+You should contact the funding manager looking after your grant.
 If you don't know who this is, contact our Grants Information Desk.

 Make sure you let your Research Office know that you want to transfer your grant.